Definition of Retina

 Müller cells are unique to the retina and act like the glial cells in the brain.
-They maintain the appropriate environment for the normal functioning of the ganglion cells.
+They maintain the stability of retinal cells by cleaning up neurotransmitters and other cellular trash (phagocytosis), as well as regulating potassium levels, and maintaining the electrical insulation (myelin) of photoreceptor and ganglion cells.

 Bipolar cells are the main link between the photoreceptor cells and the ganglion cells.
-The photoreceptors are what deliver photons of light to the brain to provide visual images.
+The photoreceptors are what translate photons of light into signals sent to the brain to provide visual images.
 These cells essentially capture the images we see.
 The photoreceptor cells are divided into two types of cells:

 The rod cells are found in the periphery of the retina and are responsible for our peripheral and night vision.
-They are very sensitive to dim light, but their reaction time is much slower than that of the cones.
-Because of this the visual acuity provided by the rods is very poor.
+They are very sensitive to dim light, but the ratio of ganglion cells to rods is relatively high.
+There are typically about 15 to 30 rods to one ganglion cell.
+Because of this, the visual acuity provided by the rods is very poor.
 The human retina contains about 100 million rod cells.